-A young couple came to my office recently with a familiar story.
+A young couple came to my immigration office recently with a familiar story.
 The husband, a United States citizen, sponsored his wife for the Green Card.
-As she entered the U.S properly, with a visa, she was allowed to "adjust her status" in the United States.
-Basically this means that she would be receiving her Green Card without having to leave the country.
+As she entered the U.S properly, with a visa, she was allowed to " adjust her status" in the United States.
+Basically this means that she would be receiving her Green Card through her marriage without having to leave the country.

-An application for adjustment of status was filed, and an immigration interview date scheduled.
+An application for adjustment of status though marriage was filed, and an immigration interview date scheduled.

-At the interview, they were nervous and the husband kept on forgetting simple facts about the marriage.
+At the interview, it is normal for the immigration officer to ask questions of both the husband and the wife, in order to determine ift this marriage is based on love or just for convenience.
+The couple appeared at the immigration interview without an immigration lawyer.
+They were nervous and the husband kept on forgetting simple facts about the marriage.
 In a short while the interview was over.
-Apparently the immigration official suspected that this was marriage of convenience.
+Apparently the immigration official began to suspected that this was marriage not for real, but a "sham" marriage entered into just to get a Green Card.
 The immigration officer took the passport and stamped it.
 The stamp read "245 interview."
 The applicants were escorted out.
-As a parting word the interviewer said, "You will be notified through the mail."
+As a parting word the interviewer said, "You will be notified through the mail

 The following may trigger suspicion of fraud:

 Months passed and finally a letter arrived directing them to appear for a second interview.
 They show me the notice and asked me what to do, what to say, what is going on.
-And I explain:
+And as an immigration attorney, I explain: